 - GRE results (required for ALL Psychology applicants).
 If you do not have the GREs at the time of application, please give the date to be written.
 Note: International Math and Stats applicants and Chemistry applicants MAY be required to submit GREs.
 If you are required to submit the GREs, the dept will notify you when your application is under review.

 - Writing sample (required of applicants to the MA in English, Political Science, Social and Political Thought, Sociology and the Masters in Recreation Management programs only).
 Minimum of 10 pages.
 A research essay completed for an upper level undergraduate course is appropriate, but the submitted copy should be free of instructors' marks and comments.

 - Official TOEFL/IELTS score if English has not been the language of instruction in your previous academic program.
 Please note that there are cases when the University will require a TOEFL/IELTS even though your language of instruction was English.
-We will consider waiving the English test score if you have studied at a University (approved by Acadia) for 3 years or more where English was the medium of instruction.

 Depending upon your country of citizenship, it can take a very long time to get a student visa after you receive an offer of admission - up to six months in some cases.
 It is recommended that you apply as early as possible before the start date of your program to ensure enough time for visa processing.